Island Escape

 Entry and Registration

-- Initial entry secured by deposit at the time of registration
+- Initial entry secured by booking fee at the time of registration.

-- Entry fees include administration fee and SanPark permit fee
+- Entry fees include administration fee and SanParks permit fee

 Swimmers are welcome to arrange their own support boats with prior approval from the event management safety team.